Closed RP T-Minus

 The warehouse is a maze of crates and fresh corpses.
 Spork hardly notices the collection of splinters and blood spatters they amass as they race through the stacks, bee-lining for Mari.
 (For Mari’s body.)
 (No, for Mari, because she’s still in there somewhere, and when she comes back they are going to- they are going to have words, dammit.
 They told her to stop pulling this shit, and instead of listening she gave Miku a fucking resurrection countdown?!
 Who does that?!)

 (They wish they could say they expected any differently, but some part of them thinks they shouldn’t be surprised by any of this.
 Of course she would.
 She’s Mari.
-She thinks braille post-it notes are a good way to communicate whose turn it is to do the dishes.)
+She thinks braille post-it notes are the pinnacle of chore-chart communication.)

 At least the countdown isn’t going second by second.
 They might have had to shoot Miku themself, if it pulled that.
 No, it’s quiet except for turning directions and proximity beeps when they round a corner too fast, and for that they can only be thankful.